openstack/nova/doc/source/runnova/index.rst

 Running the Cloud
 -----------------

 The fastest way to get a test cloud running is by following the directions in the :doc:`../quickstart`.
-It relies on a nova.sh script to run on a single machine.

 Nova's cloud works via the interaction of a series of daemon processes that reside persistently on the host machine(s).
 Fortunately, the :doc:`../quickstart` process launches sample versions of all these daemons for you.
 Once you are familiar with basic Nova usage, you can learn more about daemons by reading :doc:`../service.architecture` and :doc:`binaries`.